w503v12/music-utils/README.md

 ## Setup

-1. Modify and run the `docker-compose.yml` file.
+1. Modify the `docker-compose.yml` file.
 2. Fill in the needed keys into the docker-compose file.
 CARE: don´t use any quotation marks for the keys, just the blank strings.
-3. Edit the `docker-compose.yml` with the commands you want to run.
+3. Edit the `docker-compose.yml` with the command you want to run.

 ## Notes